CALIPSO-project/SPINacc/README.md

 ## INFORMATION FOR CODE DEVELOPERS:

 ### SIMULATIONS NEEDED TO TEST THE TOOL
-You need the output and restart files from a conventional spinup simulation with ORCHIDEE over the whole(!) spatial domain.
-At this stage, we need the whole domain as it facilitates the validation of the tool to have the 'true' equilibrium.
+You need the output and restart files from a conventional spinup simulation with ORCHIDEE.
+At this DEV stage, we need the whole domain as it facilitates the validation of the tool to have the 'true' equilibrium.
+FINAL: it should be trained on the pixel-level simulation results.

-We need information from early during the spinup (transient phase) to
+Specifically, we need information from early during the spinup (transient phase) and when the pools have approached a steady-state.
+From the transient phase, we
 * extract all boundary conditions (i.e. ORCHIDEE forcings) on the spatial resolution of ORCHIDEE.
 * information on NPP and LAI during early spinup (transient phase) vastly improves ML predictions.

-We need information from end of the spinup  (steady state)
+From the stable state, we
-* to train and test the machine learning tool
+* extract all state variables to train the machine learning allgorithm

-The exact simulation lenghts depend on the model version.
+The exact simulation lenghts needed to reach steady-state depends on the model version, and steady-state criteria.

 ### HOW TO UPDATE THE CODE ON GITHUB: you need to do multiple steps:
 * First, "git add" to add all the files that you changed.
 It is recommended to only add files you have changed and make sure you updated with any changes updated to github since you downloaded your copies.